mkula/sample-work/README.md

 # SampleWork
-Repo showcasing some of my work
+Repo showcasing some of my past work.